-FNZ prepares different tax reports for residents of New Zealand and non-residents.
-If you were non-resident in New Zealand at any stage during the 2019 tax year, you will receive the non-resident report in respect of the entire year.
+FNZ prepares different Tax Reports for residents of New Zealand and non-residents.
+If you were nonresident in New Zealand at any stage during the 2023 tax year, you will receive the non-resident Tax Report in respect of the entire year.
 We note that the manner in which information is reported to you and the amount of withholding tax deducted from your interest and dividend income is based on your tax residency.

-The tax rules that apply if your residency changes during the year are complex and the information in your tax report should be carefully considered when completing your tax return.
-We would particularly recommend that you seek tax advice on how to use the information in your tax report and what adjustments may be required to the information shown (for example part year calculations).
+The tax rules that apply if your tax residency changes during the year are complex and the information in your Tax Report should be carefully considered when completing your tax return.
+We would particularly recommend that you seek tax advice on how to use the information in your Tax Report and what adjustments may be required to the information shown (for example part year calculations).

-Please notify your adviser if your recorded residency status is not currently correct or if it was not correct during the previous year.
+Please notify your adviser if your recorded tax residency status is not currently correct or if it was not correct during the previous year.